 Okay, that may not be the most helpful sentence in the world, but it's a start.
 Now let's go further.
 A writer's style can be broken up into four elements: TONE, IMAGERY, DICTION, and SYNTAX (TIDS for short).
 Each TIDS element is a way to analyze and build to an overall picture of the author's style.
 Let's dive in and look at each element:

-TONE: author's attitude
+TONE: speaker's attitude

-bitter: anger from pain or grief callous: not caring about others cheerful: happy and full of joy critical/judgmental: finding fault didactic: tone of a teacher formal/objective: unbiased; proper gloomy: sad and depressed indignant: angry from injustice lyrical: very emotional and poetic malicious: purposely hurtful mocking: making fun of a subject pessimistic: seeing the worst reflective: shows inner thoughts reverent: treats subject with respect sarcastic: shows disrespect; caustic sincere: genuine in feeling solemn: deeply serious and grave whimsical: odd, strange, fantastic |
+apprehensive: nervous and reluctant arrogant: conceited and aggressive bitter: anger from pain or grief callous: not caring about others critical/judgmental: finding fault exhausted: suffering from lack of rest flippant: shallow and thoughtless gloomy: sad and depressed indignant: angry from injustice insolent: rude and egotistical livid: unreasonably angry malevolent: delighting in suffering malicious: purposely hurtful mocking: making fun of a subject pessimistic: seeing the worst solemn: deeply serious and grave threatening: giving a hostile warning vexed: annoyed but powerless |

 IMAGERY: vivid description